Allen Creek Horse Camp

 Directions

-From Prineville, head east on Highway 26 for approximately 27 miles.
+From Prineville, Oregon: Head east on Highway 26 for approximately 27 miles.
 Turn right onto Forest Service Road 2630 and continue for approximately 3 miles.
 Turn right onto Forest Service Road 2210 and continue for 2 miles.
 Turn left onto Forest Service Road 22 and continue for approximately 12 miles.
 Allen Creek Horse Camp will be on your right.

 Amenities